Ash-Shams: 11-15 Historical precedent of the people of Thamud

 In the second part citing the historical precedent of the people of Thamud the significance of prophethood has been brought out.
 A messenger is raised in the world, because the inspirational knowledge of good and evil that Allah has placed in human nature, is by itself not enough for the guidance of man, but on account of his failure to understand it fully man has been proposing wrong criteria and theories of good and evil and thus going astray.
 That is why Allah sent down clear and definite revelation to the prophets to augment man's natural inspiration so that they may expound to the people as to what is good and what is evil.
 Likewise, the prophet Saleh was sent to the people of Thamud, but the people overwhelmed by the evil of their self, had become so rebellious that they rejected him.
 And when he presented before them the miracle of the She-Camel of God, as demanded by themselves, the most wretched one of them, in spite of his warning, hamstrung it, in accordance with the will and desire of the people.
 Consequently, the entire tribe was overtaken by a disaster.

+The last verse (وَلَا يَخَافُ عُقْبَـٰهَا) has an alternative reading: ("فَلا يَخَافُ عُقْبَاهَا") and it is subject to varying interpretations among scholars.
+The suggestion that God has no fear is not appropriate when considering the divine nature of God in Islamic theology.
+Fear is a human attribute associated with vulnerability, uncertainty, and the possibility of harm, none of which apply to God, who is omnipotent, omniscient, and completely self-sufficient.
+God’s actions are driven by wisdom and justice, not by fear or anxiety.
+In the context of the verse (وَلَا يَخَافُ عُقْبَـٰهَا), interpreting it to mean that God does not fear any consequences would imply that there could be some form of repercussion or retaliation against God, which contradicts His supreme and transcendent nature.

+As such and by drawing a parallel to the meaning of "تَخَوُّفٍ" (gradual loss) as used in Surah An-Nahl: ("أَوْ يَأْخُذَهُمْ عَلَىٰ تَخَوُّفٍ") (or He will seize them by causing them a gradual loss), it can be understood to mean that after God's retribution was executed upon the people of Thamud, nothing was left of their life that would necessitate a gradual seizing or causing of further loss.
+Essentially, the punishment was so complete and absolute that there was no need for any further divine intervention or gradual punitive measures.
+This interpretation highlights the totality and finality of the divine punishment, leaving no room for lingering effects or gradual losses to be further executed.